- Komodo dragons eat mostly meat, including rodents, goats, and pigs.

-Komodo dragons have a voracious appetite, and their diet impacts all animal species within their environment in the Indonesia islands.
-This species is classified as a tertiary predator because they are the largest and most deadly carnivore in their habitat.
+Komodo dragons have a voracious appetite, and their diet impacts all animal species within their environment in the Indonesian islands.
+This species is classified as a tertiary predator because they are the largest and most deadly carnivore in its habitat.

-Predatory animals found in the same habitat are the Timor python, feral dogs and Javan spitting cobra.
-The blue blue-lipped sea krait, the Russel’s viper, and the white-bellied sea eagle also share its habitat.
-The extremely rare Flores hawk-eagle are sometimes found in the same location as well.
+Predatory animals found in the same habitat are the Timor python, feral dogs, and Javan spitting cobra.
+The blue-lipped sea krait, Russel’s viper, and the white-bellied sea eagle also share its habitat.
+The extremely rare Flores hawk-eagle is sometimes found in the same location as well.

 Historically, the saltwater crocodile was a competitive predator.
 It lived in the coastal areas and mangrove swamps within the Komodo State Park habitat as well.
 However, this species is now extinct within this area.